KumarShailesh07/Sales-Analysis/README.md

 This sheet acts as the single source of truth for all pivot tables and dashboards.

-📌 Mini Project 1 – Sales Performance Analysis
+📌 Module 1 – Product & Regional Sales Performance Mini Project 1 – Sales Performance Analysis

 🎯 Objective
 Evaluate product-wise and city-wise revenue contribution and identify top performers.